Skip to main content

 Continuing to the south, the sea temperature increases slightly, but it remains cool enough down to Palamós and Sant Feliu de Guíxols.

-In the southernmost part of the Costa Brava (see Tossa de Mar, Lloret de Mar, Blanes), the sea is a bit warmer.
-Here is the temperature of the sea near Blanes.
+In the southernmost part of the Costa Brava (see Tossa de Mar, Lloret de Mar, Blanes), the sea is a bit warmer, where the water temperature reaches 23 °C (73.5 °F) in July and September and 25 °C (77 °F) in August.

 Tossa de Mar, Costa Brava